Helpline information

 Side Effects of Klonopin Abuse

 Use of Klonopin comes with many adverse effects, especially with long-term substance abuse.
-There are short-term side effects, those that occur immediately or shortly after use, and long-term side effects, those that occur after extended use.
+These effects can be short-term (occurring immediately or shortly after use) and long-term (occurring after extended use).

 Short-term effects of Klonopin misuse include: